 The LSMPO will reach out to members of the low income, minority, and disabled communities as part of the transportation planning process to meet the requirements of Title VI and to better serve the community.
-The LSMPO will utilize the FDOT ETDM Tool to conduct socio-economic analysis of communities to determine where concentrations of Title VI groups and issues may exist.
+The LSMPO will utilize the FDOT ETDM Tool or other GIS-based analysis to conduct socio-economic analysis of communities to determine where concentrations of Title VI groups and issues may exist.

 Localized meetings to discuss transportation issues will be held periodically to encourage participation.
 Public notifications outlined in the Outreach Approach section will be conducted to attempt to get the word out about upcoming meetings and hearings.
 Citizens that express interest or make comments at a public meeting or hearing will be put on a mailing list to be notified of upcoming meetings.
-The LSMPO will hold meetings and public hearings during times when public transit and para-transit services are available for those without transportation or are disabled.
+The LSMPO will hold meetings and public hearings during times when public transit and para-transit services are available for those without transportation or are disabled, and in the event of an emergency, LSMPO will hold meetings using a digital platform.